gw67-alt/Quantum/quantum_paper.md

 ## Experiment Overview
 **Objective**: Detect hidden deterministic forces through differential intensity measurements in a semi-blocked dual observer setup using polarized laser light.

-**Hypothesis**: If hidden variables exist, the correlation between two quantum observers will reveal non-random patterns that violate classical expectations when one observer is partially blocked by a polarizer.
+**Hypothesis**: If hidden variables exist, the correlation between two quantum observers will reveal non-random patterns that violate classical expectations when one observer is blocked by a polarizer.

 ---